rust-lang/cargo/Readme.md

 ## Gotchas

 - rustc JSON output is unstable
-- Not all suggestions can be applied trivially (e.g. clippy's "You should use `Default` instead of that `fn new()` you just wrote"-lint will replace your `new`-method with an `impl` block -- which is obvisouly invalid syntax.)
+- Not all suggestions can be applied trivially (e.g. clippy's "You should use `Default` instead of that `fn new()` you just wrote"-lint will replace your `new`-method with an `impl` block -- which is obviously invalid syntax.)
 - This tool _will_ eat your laundry

 ## License